instruqt/packer-puppet/README.md

-# Packer recipe for Docker image
+# Packer recipe for Puppet image